SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/product_example.rst

 .. index::
-  single: Example - mc_product_override.iby file
+  single: Example - product_override.iby file

-mc_product_override.iby file
+product_override.iby file
 ------------------------------

  This file contains details of files that will be used to create the ROM image. ::